-The work-study program provides support for students to study at RYI even if they are not eligible for a merit-based scholarship.
+The work-study program provides support for international students to study at RYI even if they are not eligible for a merit-based scholarship.
 This program is an opportunity to connect with the RYI community through practical service while, at the same time, offset tuition costs.
 Work-study awards are available in both fall and spring semesters, but an award is not automatically granted.
 Students must reapply for work-study positions every semester.
 Work-study is not available for summer program students.

 Students are expected to maintain their working hours even during exam periods.
 For this reason, students who consider applying for work-study are strongly advised to review their study needs and other responsibilities before applying.
 Work-study students must maintain a minimum 2.0 grade point average and 80% attendance in